-Overall cash disbursements decreased \$2,147,840 or 11.10% during fiscal year 2013.
-Instruction and support services cash disbursements decreased \$598,396 or 5.59% and \$1,492,169 or 18.29%, respectively, during the fiscal year.
-These decreases are a result of significant spending cuts made the District aimed at reducing personnel costs through staffing reductions and alleviating the cost of operations through the consolidation of the District's elementary schools.
-The District plans to maintain this reduced spending pattern to achieve continued financial growth in future fiscal years.
+Overall cash disbursements of the general fund decreased \$569,713 or 3.31% during fiscal year 2014.
+Instruction cash disbursements decreased \$534,545 or 5.29% primarily due to the District's continued efforts to reduce personnel costs through staffing reductions and alleviating the cost of operations through the consolidation of the District's elementary schools.
+All other cash disbursement classifications remained comparable to the prior fiscal year, indicating stability in the District's cash outflows.